 But even though your couch-meets-desk situation is a whole lot more comfortable than your average cubicle, you still need to make sure you’re taking care of yourself while you work.
 Besides, there’s no doubt that working from your den can be more Zen than dealing with an actual office space, and with a few simple tweaks, it can be that much healthier, too.

 Read on as Lew breaks down how to create the healthiest and most comfortable #WFH space ever.

 Invest in a different kind of desk

-Whether you’re using an adorable rose gold Macbook Air or a massive desktop, hunching over *any* kind of computer (or sewing machine in this case) can lead to posture problems.
+Whether you’re using an adorable rose gold Macbook Air or a massive desktop, hunching over *any* kind of computer can lead to posture problems.
 Stand up desks (like this super chic Jarvis one) or a fit ball to sit on can help with better posture, but there are a few caveats.
-“Make sure your fit ball is the right size for you.
+"Make sure your fit ball is the right size for you.
 Your legs need to be bent at a right angle with pelvis aligned with the rest of the spine,” she says.